indigo-dc/oidc-agent/gitbook/oidc-agent/options.md

 The `--log-stderr` option allows log messages to be printed to `stderr`.
 Note that the log messages are still logged to `syslog` as usual.
 This option is intended for debug purposes and is usually combined with `-d`.

+### `--status`
+The `--status` option can be used to obtain information about a currently running agent.
+Therefore, the `OIDC_SOCK` environment variable must be set.
+The option prints information such as:
+- the version of the running agent (this is useful, since the installed version might differ from the version current running)
+- options that can be set on start up
+- the loaded accounts

 ### `--with-group`
 On default only applications that run under the same user that also started the